At Carers Support, we can offer a range of free, friendly and confidential options including:

 A brief guide for supporting a friend, relative or partner who is having treatment to help with a drug or alcohol problem

 A guide for parents looking at living with a drug user, understanding treatments, how to help your child and useful organisations

 Tips and strategies for surviving some else’s drug or alcohol use

 An Adfam information source.
 Families of drug or alcohol users can set boundaries to limit the impact of a substance user’s behaviour.
 Effective boundaries can assert the needs or rights of families so they feel more secure and respected.

 Another Adfam information source on dealing with conflict

 The different changes someone with a drug or alcohol dependency can go through

-Action on Addicition is the UK’s only charity working across the addiction field in treatment, professional education to honours degree level, support for families and children, research, and campaigns.
+Action on Addiction is the UK’s only charity working across the addiction field in treatment, professional education to honours degree level, support for families and children, research, and campaigns.

 Al-Anon Family Groups provide support to anyone whose life is, or has been, affected by someone else’s drinking, regardless of whether that person is still drinking or not.

 Change, Grow, Live provide help and support to adults, children, young people and families.
 Their services cover a wide variety of areas including health and wellbeing, substance use, mental health, criminal justice, domestic abuse and homelessness.